Bristol Energy Annual Statement

 Bristol Energy purchases electricity for on-selling to our domestic and non-domestic customers within the UK retail market.
 It is the contract (or title) for electricity we purchase, rather than the physical delivery or generation of the units of electricity – this is the role of the National Grid and electricity generation companies.
-The majority of electricity we buy is generated in the UK, although a proportion of it is derived from interconnectors with France and the Netherlands.
+The majority of electricity we buy is generated in the UK, although a proportion of it is derived from interconnectors with France, Belgium, The Republic of Ireland and the Netherlands.
 It is, therefore, difficult to trace every electron delivered to Bristol Energy customers back to its origin.

 The wholesale gas that Bristol Energy trades also comes from the national gas infrastructure – we trade for the title to a specific volume of it rather than being able to trade for gas from a specific source.
 The gas comes from a variety of sources, including the North Sea, but also pipeline connections with continental neighbours – with some pipelines stretching as far back as Russia – or from overseas shipping vessels carrying liquefied gas from places like Qatar or America.
 Whilst it may be possible to know where all the gas in the UK grid has come from over a certain period (for example a given year), there is no way of knowing which specific units of this gas are delivered to Bristol Energy customers.